-Previously blogging under the moniker “Travelpenchant“, she is itching to do something different, probably due to the “7-year itch (七年之痒)”.
-[Yes the blog is 7 years & 5 months old when the thought to re-brand came about in February 2017] So, one of the changes for the blog is to re-brand herself as The GPS Gal. 🙂 Why?
+Previously blogging under the moniker “Travelpenchant“, she was itching to do something different, probably due to the “7-year itch (七年之痒)”. [the blog was 7 years 5 months old when the thought to re-brand came about in February 2017] So, one of the changes for the blog is to re-brand herself as The GPS Gal. 🙂 Why?
 Because “GPS” = the initials of her real name, and she is a gal!~ (Haha I hope you already know by now :P)

 To a certain extent, she is grateful to her parents for having foresight in giving her this name, because it seems befitting a gal who loves to travel.
 After all, nowadays, who doesn’t rely on GPS in one way or another when navigating their way around in foreign land? 😉

 Here’re 10 little-known facts about The GPS Gal:

-1. Her favourite months for leisure travelling seems to be June (7 personal overseas trips), followed by May (6 personal overseas trips each), with December following closely behind (5 personal overseas trips).
+1. Her favourite months for leisure travelling seems to be June (7 personal overseas trips), followed by May (6 personal overseas trips), March & December (5 personal overseas trips each).

 2. On the other hand, she has never travelled abroad in February.
 1 exception was a day trip to Johor Bahru (JB) in February 2006, but not counted as going to JB is like going to Sentosa or Pulau Ubin!